Wesley chapel fire - brigade provides update on response as building is 'well alight'

 "We are going to be delayed there for quite some time as the building is well alight.”

-Road closures are in place and the brigade has asked people to avoid the area.
+Road closures were in place and the brigade asked people to avoid the area.

-The Mail’s photographic editor Frank Reid has been on the scene and sent these photographs and videos of the blaze.
+The incident did not end until 3.20am on Wednesday.
+Fire engines from Hartlepool, Billingham, Stockton and Saltburn attended.

+The extent of the damage to the building is not yet knon.

-It is the second major fire to hit the building in recent years after the last in December 2017 leaving it gutted inside and the roof destroyed.
+It is the second major fire to hit the building in recent years after the last in December 2017 left it gutted and the roof destroyed.

 The blaze was investigated by police as a suspected arson attack.